marcuschen001/EE399-A-HW4/README.md

 Parabolic Model: 1.8508364117779978, 2.7052339602955877
 19th degree polynomial model: 532.5689882067522, 463.31672158927245
 ```
-the training mean square error is better than the polynomial, but worse than the linear and parabolic models.
-The FFNN has a larger error than the linear and the parabolic model, but is still much better than the polynomial model.
+the training mean square error is better than the polynomial by a factor of over 157, but worse than the linear and parabolic models by a factor of 2.
+The FFNN has a larger error on the test data than the linear and the parabolic model by a factor of almost 3, but is still much better than the polynomial model by a factor of 60.

 By using a FFNN to predict classifications for the MNIST dataset, after 10 epochs these are the results:
 ```